Loading…

 - Anti-Jailbreaking Mechanisms

-- Frida's detection mechanism We'll wrap up the final day with a "Mobile Hacking Scavenger Hunt."
-This unique CTF will feature not just mobile apps but also physical art objects, which we refer to as "hackable artworks".
+- Frida's detection mechanism We'll wrap up the final day with another mobile app CTF where you can apply your newly learned skills.
 Whether you are a beginner who wants to learn mobile app testing from the ground up, or an experienced pentester or developer who wants to improve your existing skills to perform more advanced attack techniques, or just for fun, this training will help you achieve your goals.

 The course consists of many different labs developed by the instructor and is approximately 65% hands-on and 35% lecture.
 Upon successful completion of this course, students will have a better understanding of how to test for vulnerabilities in mobile applications, how to suggest the right mitigation techniques to developers, and how to perform tests consistently.